hcort26/Cybersecurity-Projects/Visualization-Analysis/README.md

 ## 📂 Project Files
 - `vulns.csv`: Contains inventory and vulnerability data for Linux and Windows systems.
 - `visualization_analysis.py` or `visualization_notebook.ipynb`: Python script or notebook used to load data, generate plots, and display results.
+(Shown in .docx file)

 ## 🔑 Key Features
 - **Data Handling**: Reads and processes CSV data using Pandas.